Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an

 Wondering how to set SMART goals?
 Let’s say your goal is to make more money in the next year.
-In order to stick with your goal and achieve it, you need to look at it through the S.M.A.R.T. lens.
+In order to stick with your goal and achieve it, you need to look at it according to the SMART goals format:

 Saying you “want to earn more” is too vague.
 Pick a number for how much money you want to earn.
 Do you want to start making $150,000 per year, $500,000 or even $1 million?
 Do you want to increase your business profits by 20%?
 Set a clear number that will enable you to track your progress.
 Having a specific goal is helpful in two ways: You can better visualize your outcome – imagine all those zeroes in your bank account – and you will know for sure when you’ve achieved it.

 Setting an achievable goal means choosing an objective that, while it requires you to push yourself, is also attainable.
 If you pick a goal that you know is outrageous – say you’re currently earning $30,000 and want to earn $5 million next year – you’re most likely not going to achieve it.
-When you create a goal that’s too lofty, you might begin to feel that it’s impossible and eventually give up.
+When you create a goal that’s too lofty, you might begin to feel that it’s impossible, and eventually give up.
 Use SMART goal setting to ensure you can achieve tangible progress and avoid setting yourself up for failure with out-of-reach goals.